GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 ## Abstract

 This proposal presents an efficient on-chain policy engine approach.
-Policies are decomposed into simple rules, called artifacts, and represented as a directed acyclic graph (DAG).
-Each DAG node is an instance of an artifact.
-The DAG is recursively evaluated starting from a top-tier artifact (root node), effectively processing it as a tree.
-The evaluation result serves as the final policy evaluation outcome.
+Policies are decomposed into simple rules, called artifacts, and represented as interconnected entities forming logical structures.
+In a recommended implementation, these entities can be organized as a directed acyclic graph (DAG), where each node is an instance of an artifact.
+The evaluation begins with a top-tier artifact (root node) and processes through the connected structure, with the result serving as the final policy evaluation outcome.

 The standard defines approaches, interfaces, and conventional traits that facilitate elegant interoperability between policies and artifacts for common usage scenarios, enabling seamless implementation and consumption of any compliance scenario.